Virat Kohli Biography: All you need to know about the King Kohli

 During a thrilling semifinal match against New Zealand, Virat Kohli achieved a remarkable milestone.
 He scored his record-breaking fiftieth ODI century.
 This happened while the legend Sachin Tendulkar was present in the stands.
 Despite this achievement, India fell short in the final against Australia.

-Kohli's performance throughout the tournament earned him Player of the Tournament honors, as he amassed an impressive total of 765 runs.
-This was the highest ever recorded by any player in a single edition of the World Cup.
+Kohli's performance throughout the tournament earned him Player of the Tournament honours.
+He amassed an impressive total of 765 runs.
+Moreover, this was the highest ever recorded by any player in a single edition of the World Cup.

 After the match, Kohli expressed that it was time for the next generation to take over.
-He reflected on his journey and emphasized that winning the cup was a significant achievement for him and the team.
-Kohli finished his T20I career with 4,188 runs in 125 matches, making him one of the top run-scorers in the format.
+Kohli finished his T20I career with 4,188 runs in 125 matches, hence making him one of the top run-scorers in the format.

 Virat Kohli Biography: List of All Major Records and Awards of Virat Kohli